 - Roger Wilco in Space Quest III infiltrates Scum Soft by posing as the janitor.
 Since he really is a janitor, it shouldn't be too hard, but he can still blow it and get killed by security.

 - Used twice in the "Dead Man's Switch" campaign of Shadowrun Returns.
 The second time it happens, the player is maintaining the guise of cleaning up his or her, uh, mess (several gallons of security guard blood) from the night before.
+The "Hong Kong" campaign has one manager notice and lampshade your use of this trope, calling it "classy" before offering to cut you a deal.

 - Kim Possible had an episode with a government agent mentor who turned up as the janitor.
 Kim didn't want anything to do with him because she thought he was just the janitor.
-He thought she always knew what he really was because he never expected his Canadian Secret agent uniform to be mistaken for a janitor uniform.
+He thought she always knew what he really was because he never expected his Canadian secret agent uniform to be mistaken for a janitor uniform.
 He even had to explain he wasn't wearing a disguise.

 - The Simpsons: In one opening, they had to break into a museum to reach their couch.
 They wore several disguises through the way and one of them was janitor.